Spain joins campaign to phase out coal by 2030 as races to renewables

 The Powering Past Coal Alliance now counts 23 national governments among 133 members united by the desire to speed up the demise of coal-fired power generation and contribute to reining in planet-warming carbon emissions.

-North Macedonia and Montenegro also joined the campaign, along with French asset manager Amundi and Canadian utility Capital Power (CPX.TO).
+North Macedonia and Montenegro also joined the campaign, along with French asset manager Amundi and Canadian utility Capital Power.

 With abundant sunlight, blustery hillsides and vast plains, Spain is transforming its energy system to rely on renewable sources and expects to have closed 85% of its total coal capacity by 2022.